Main Content

 To learn more about neural network model settings, see Neural Networks.

 18. You can export a full or compact version of the selected model to the workspace.
-On the Learn tab, click Export, click Export Model and select Export Model.
+In the Export section of the Learn tab, click Export Model and select Export Model.
 To exclude the training data and export a compact model, clear the check box in the Export Regression Model dialog box.
 You can still use the compact model for making predictions on new data.
 In the dialog box, click OK to accept the default variable name.

 19. To examine the code for training this model, click Generate Function in the Export section.